-Phuket Botanic Garden in Chalong offers an alternative recreation choice for visitors; especially those with an interest in gardening.
+Phuket Botanic Garden in Chalong offers an alternative recreation choice for visitors; especially those with an interest in gardening and botany.
 This orchid pavilion display, rainforest garden, winter garden, with many rare plant species and more than 30 other selections, offers an escape into a floral world for the whole family.

-Each zone has its own characteristics and plant collections that will definitely grab your attention.
+Each zone has its own characteristics and plant collections that present nature’s artistry through colorful petals and foliage.
 Don’t forget your camera!

-Phuket Botanic Garden is a great place to enjoy 50 different varieties of cactus, some unique palm trees and the aromatic fragrant gardens themselves.
-Walking around the pond, you will appreciate the beautiful water lilies, lotuses and Japanese carp (or koi) as well as the large artificial waterfall that you can actually walk through.
+Phuket Botanic Garden displays around 50 different cacti, some unique palm trees and aromatic flora.
+Walking around the pond, you will appreciate the beautiful waterlilies, lotuses and Japanese carp (or koi) as well as a large artificial waterfall that you can walk through.

-Discover plants and fruits at the fruit orchard and herb garden that you may have been eating since arriving in Thailand without knowing it.
-These include mangos, mangosteens, bananas, jackfruits, santol, lychee and rose apples.
-Most are indigenous fruits only to Southeast Asia.
+Discover plants and fruits at the fruit orchard and herb garden, those that you may have been eating since arriving in Thailand.
+These include mangos, mangosteen, bananas, jackfruits, santol, lychee and rose apples.
+Most are fruits indigenous to only Southeast Asia.

 A must-stop is the winter garden where the many colourful flowers and trees have been brought from the northern part of the country.
-Despite Phuket’s warm and humid weather, the temperature in this room is always kept cool at maximum 20 degrees C. Another good reason to visit!
+Despite Phuket’s warm and humid weather, the temperature in this room is always kept cool at a maximum of 20°C – another good reason to visit the garden.

 They not only grow their own rice, vegetables and herbs, but they also raise their own animals such as chickens and pigs while fish are sourced from their own pond or river and other nearby water resources.
 Their simple life can be a good inspiration and example of living a self-sufficient lifestyle.

-Opened in 2012, the Phuket Botanic Garden is a huge garden covering a large 15-rai area of land, but don’t worry, it has plenty of rest facilities and a souvenir shop.
-Some of the most interesting displays worth checking are the Thai-style spirit houses and wooden features that show how beautiful Thai craftsmanship can be.
+Opened in 2012, the Phuket Botanic Garden is vast, covering 15 rai (2.4 hectares) of land.
+But don’t worry, it has plenty of rest facilities and a souvenir shop.
+Some of the most interesting displays worth checking are the Thai-style spirit houses and wooden features showing the beauty of Thai craftsmanship.

 After a tour, why not take a break and enjoy the wide variety of food and drinks at the garden’s restaurant?
 Or if you prefer, you can check in at one of the lovely villas at the adjoining Phuket Botanic Resort.

 Phuket Botanic Garden